dfinity/motoko/design/DFX-Interface.md

 Resolving Canister types
 ------------------------

-For every actor imports using `import "ic:canisterid"` (or `import "canister:alias"` if `alias` resolves to `ic:canisterid` as described above), the motoko compiler assumes the presence of a file `canisterid.did` in the actor idl path specified by `--actor-idl`.
-This files informs motoko about the interface of that canister, e.g. the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the Internet Computer.
+For every actor imported using `import "ic:canisterid"` (or `import "canister:alias"` if `alias` resolves to `ic:canisterid` as described above), the motoko compiler assumes the presence of a file `canisterid.did` in the actor idl path specified by `--actor-idl`.
+This file informs motoko about the interface of that canister, e.g. the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the Internet Computer.

 Compiling IDL Files to JS
 -------------------------